What is tempeh? A hearty meat alternative made from whole soybeans, tempeh is slightly nutty in flavor and super versatile.

 Chances are if you’re not a vegetarian or vegan, you probably don’t know much about tempeh.
-We had never heard of tempeh before we cut back on meat, but it’s become a favorite of ours since it’s nutritious, economical, and tastes good too.
-Alex and I typically don’t like eating foods pretending to be other foods, but tempeh is an exception.
-If you’re new to the world of meat alternatives and are asking yourself, “what is tempeh anyways?”
-I’ve laid out everything you need to know about this soy product below.
+But look out: this meat substitute is on the rise!
+It’s become a favorite of ours because it’s nutritious, economical, and tastes good too.
+Alex and I typically don’t like eating foods pretending to be meat, but tempeh is an exception!
+So what is tempeh, and how to eat it?
+Here’s everything you need to know about this tasty soy product.

 Though it’s fairly new to America, tempeh has been around since the 1500s and originated in Indonesia.
-Essentially, tempeh is a compressed cake of whole soybeans (and sometime grains like wheat or barley).
-To make tempeh, the soybeans must first be soaked to soften them, then they’re cooked and slightly fermented before being formed into a firm patty or block.
-Because tempeh is made from whole soybeans, it has a hearty texture and slightly nutty flavor that makes it an ideal meat substitute.
+It’s a compressed cake of whole soybeans, and sometime grains like wheat or barley.
+To make it, the soybeans are soaked to soften them, then they’re cooked and slightly fermented before being formed into a firm patty or block.
+Since it’s made from whole soybeans, tempeh has a hearty texture and slightly nutty flavor that makes it an ideal meat substitute.

 Because tempeh is so firm, it can withstand being fried or grilled without crumbling.
-It’s bland enough that it soaks up the flavor of marinades, dressings, and sauces perfectly, making it suitable for a variety of recipes.
-However, because it is so firm I recommend slicing it thinly before digging in, otherwise the chewy texture can be slightly off-putting.
+It’s the exact opposite of the jiggly and mushy texture of tofu!
+It’s bland enough that it soaks up the flavor of marinades, dressings, and sauces, making it suitable for a variety of recipes.
+It’s best prepared in thin slices versus large chunks, otherwise the chewy texture can be slightly off-putting.

-Although both are made from soy, tofu and tempeh are completely different.
-Tofu is made by curdling fresh soymilk and is unfermented.
-It’s also smooth in texture and often quite creamy, which makes it ideal for adding into soups and stews, and blending into smoothies and sauces.
+Both are made from soy, but tofu and tempeh are completely different!
+Tofu is made by curdling fresh soy milk and is unfermented.
+It’s smooth in texture and often quite creamy, which makes it ideal for adding into soups and stews, and blending into smoothies and sauces.
 Although tofu contains slightly less protein than tempeh, it’s still quite nutritious.
-Another key thing to remember when cooking with tofu is that it contains a lot of water, so you’ll likely need to press the tofu between two towels before adding it to your recipe.

 About the Authors